denten-books/plain-text/0-intro.md

 I am not at home.
 But I know the alarm is happening because I receive notifications of it on my phone---another small computational device, next to my laptop.
 This mobile appliance also contains most of my book library.
 I pick it up to read a book.
-But what I mean by "reading a book" occludes a metaphor for series of odd actions.
+But what I mean by "reading a book" obscures a metaphor for series of odd actions.
 The "book" is a small, thin black
 rectangle: three inches wide, five inches tall, and barely a few millimeters thick.
 A slab of polished glass covers the front of the device, where the tiny